 Two nights running last month I tripped over the same pile of jumpers at the foot of the bed — the not-dirty-not-clean heap that lives on the floor when there's nowhere sensible for it.
 A friend suggested an end-of-bed bench.
 I laughed, because ours is a 3.4 m long room and every centimetre is already spoken for.
 Then I measured.
 The floor space at the foot of the bed was 90 cm deep and 140 cm wide, and it was doing absolutely nothing except collecting jumpers.

-An end-of-bed bench is one of those pieces that only makes sense once you've lived in a rented UK flat with no built-in seating.
+An end-of-bed bench only makes sense once you've lived in a rented UK flat with no built-in seating.
 In a Victorian terrace with a bay window, a corner armchair does the same job.
-In a new-build with a proper walk-in wardrobe, you don't need one at all.
-But in the vast middle — box rooms, small doubles, converted lofts — a low bench at the foot of the bed becomes the piece you use every single day.
-It's where the suitcase goes on packing night, where the towel goes after a shower, and where the socks land while you decide which pair.
+In a new-build with a walk-in wardrobe, you don't need one at all.
+But in the vast middle — box rooms, small doubles, converted lofts — a low bench at the foot of the bed becomes daily furniture.
+It's where the suitcase goes on packing night and where the socks land while you decide which pair.

 If you only read this: for most UK bedrooms the Grey 57L Storage Ottoman does the most work for the money — real storage, a proper seat, wooden legs that don't look flat-pack.
-If you're renting and might move next year, the 89L Folding Ottoman collapses to 6.5 cm flat and costs less than a takeaway for four.
+Renting somewhere short-term?
+The 89L Folding Ottoman collapses to 6.5 cm flat and costs less than a takeaway for four.

 The picks